-Dubai-based artist Nahla Tabbaa will look at the park’s ecosystem and its imbrication in networks of food production.
+Dubai-based artist Nahla Tabbaa looked at the park’s ecosystem and its imbrication in networks of food production.
 Her commission, titled Shamsa, is a series of time-based interventions that look at the passage of time through the impact of the sun.
 The artist was invited to use the building itself as a place of experimentation.
 Some interventions dried and marinated for months, while others were a matter of minutes.

 About Nahla Tabbaa